Sending Email Person-to-Person

 - Do not use links that contain IP addresses.
 Detecting an IP address in the content of an email is a big red flag for spam filters.

 - Use a personalized greeting to address your email.
 Generic salutations in the email subject line make your content more likely to appear as unsolicited mail to spam filters.

 - If you link to other websites in your message content, ensure that they are reputable sites.

 - Be careful about using URL shorteners in your message content.
-Shortened links are often used by spammers to mask the destination of the link; spam filters often flag messages with shortened links as spam.
+Shortened links are often used by spammers to mask the destination of the link; spam filters often flag messages with shortened links as spam, even through social media sites.
 If you wish to shorten links, consider setting up your own custom URL shortener.